yujianke100/alpha-beta-core-for-python/README.md

 `bash build.sh`

 Now, you can `import pyabcore` and use it as test.py.
-Ensure pyabcore.*.so (linux) or pyabcore.*.pyd (windows) file is in the same folder as your Python script.
+Ensure _pyabcore.*.so and pyabcore.py is in the same folder as your Python script.